In This Section

 Urban Airship automatically collects data from your users’ devices, storing them as Device Properties consisting of:

-The best way to understand these is to explore the values through the Explore pane.
+The best way to understand this data is via the Explore pane.

 Time Zone settings